Hash Tables

 The small difference is that the keys of the classical associative containers are ordered.
 By default, the smaller relation (<) is used.
 Therefore, the containers are sorted in increasing order.

-This ordering has interesting consequences for the ordered associative containers.
+This ordering has exciting consequences for the ordered associative containers.

 • The key has to support an ordering relation.